pokhalo/Food-Waste-Optimization/Documentation/tech_stack.md

-# Current technologies and libraries added to skeleton:
+# Current technologies and libraries added to project:

 ## Python